Bradley M. Berkson: Career

 He was an engineer for Exxon Corporation who worked on the Prudhoe Bay field on Alaska's North Slope.
 After Harvard, Berkson joined McKinsey & Company, where he became a partner in 1997.
 After starting a company in 2000 which sold to N E W Customer Service Companies Inc six months later, he was named president at NEW.

 In February 2003, Berkson joined the Office of the Secretary of Defense at the Pentagon.
 In 2004, he became the senior logistician for Secretary Donald Rumsfeld, a post now titled Assistant Secretary of Defense for Sustainment.
 In May 2005, Berkson was chosen by Rumsfeld to serve as Director of Program Analysis and Evaluation, a position retitled Director of Cost Assessment and Program Evaluation.
 He served in that post through the end of the Bush administration and assisted Secretary Robert Gates throughout the transition to the Obama administration until April 2009.
 During his last year at the Pentagon Secretary Robert Gates tapped Berkson to head his Intelligence, Surveillance, & Reconnaissance Task Force.

 In April 2009, Berkson left the Pentagon.
 He joined several boards including Boeing Defense, Space & Security, DryFire, SecureNet, and GEM Mobile Treatment Services.
 He chaired both the National Defense Business Institute and CEVA Government Services, a subsidiary of CEVA Logistics.
 In 2014, he became CEO of N12 Technologies, the first industrial scale producer of vertically aligned carbon nanotubes for use in strengthening and high performance carbon fiber reinforced plastic materials.
 He left N12 in 2018 and became a senior advisor to various startups including Wheeli, a long-distance ride-sharing app, and SeatAssignMate.com, an interactive e-mail SaaS company.

-In June 2021, Berkson joined RocketStar, Inc. as its President, and in 2022 also joined one of its partner firms, Miles Space, Inc. as its COO.
-In 2025 he became Miles' CEO.
+Berkson joined RocketStar, Inc. in 2021 as President.
+He later served as COO and CEO of Miles Space, Inc. He is currently the CEO of FANTEC, a communications signal processing company.